pdelong42/interests-map/README.md

 As you can see, it's mostly on the technical side, but isn't limited to computery things.
-I'm debating whether to be daring and step outside that box, by including things like ballroom dancing (which I haven't had time to put any energy into in a number of years) and the types of art I find interesting (which I really haven't even fully articulated yet, even to myself).
+I'm debating whether to be daring and step outside that box, by including things like ballroom dancing (which I haven't had time to put any energy into in a number of years) and the types of art and music I find interesting (which I really haven't even fully articulated yet, even to myself).
+Music is especially hard to pin-down: I used to be into genres, like prog-rock and ambient, but I get bored easily and I can't find any set of categories that helps describe my tastes (I generally go with "what sounds good", which isn't helpful).